encointer/book/src/testnet-cantillon-tutorial.md

 ```

 Now you'll have to wait until the ceremony phase turns to ASSIGNING.
 The worker enclave then assigns all participants to randomized groups that will have to meet at a random meetup locations at the upcoming ceremony.
 During the ASSIGNING phase you can learn where and when exactly you will have to be for your meetup and how many people you're goint to meet.
 The CLI however, doesn't support that query.
-The Mobile phone app will.
+The mobile phone app will.

-The ceremony phase will change to ATTESTING before the date of the ceremony.
+The ceremony phase will change to ATTESTING on the date of the ceremony.
+The time of the ceremony will be high sun in your location.

-An encointer ceremony happens at high sun on the same day all over the world.
 This way, no single person can attend more than one meetup.
 At each meetup, participants attest each others personhood.
-For this tutorial, however, we don't care about real time or physical presence as
-we're testing with bot communities.
+However, for a bot community this doesn't matter as they can jointly pretend to have met at the right time.
+(That's one of the reasons why we need a trusted *human* setup in the first place)

 See [Time Warping](./testnets.html#time-warping-for-testnets) to learn how the timing maps between mainnet and Cantillon.

 Our bot communities can perform meetups simply with the following lines.
-In our next tutorial, we will explain how to perform rela physical meetups with our mobile phone app.
+In our next tutorial, we will explain how to perform real physical meetups with our mobile phone app.

 ```bash
 # each participant generates a claim of attendance including her vote on how many people N are actually physically present at that moment